backstage/mkdocs-techdocs-core/README.md

 ## Changelog

+### 0.2.1

+- Fix run-time `module 'pyparsing' has no attribute 'downcaseTokens'` error as a result of shifting python dependencies.
+- Update to latest `mkdocs-monorepo-plugin`, which allows use of `.yaml` file extensions and non-slug-like `site_name`s in monorepos.

 ### 0.2.0

 - Add mdx_truly_sane_lists for dealing with the very annoying bullet differences in mkdocs vs commonmark / gf markdown.
 See https://github.com/backstage/backstage/issues/6057#issuecomment-862822002